 The league divides its 32 teams into two 16-team conferences: The AFC and NFC.
 Each team plays 16 regular-season games over a 17-week regular season and only the best seven teams in each conference make the playoffs.

-Michigan sportsbooks will offer various betting markets for every regular-season game and futures markets on team performance, allowing you to bet on almost every aspect of the NFL regular season.
+Michigan sportsbooks offer various betting markets for every regular-season game and futures markets on team performance, allowing you to bet on almost every aspect of the NFL regular season.

 Only the best seven teams in each of the AFC and NFC make the NFL Playoffs.
 This includes the team with the top regular-season record in each division, seeded one through four in the conference.